emilsto/PROJECT-BIRDNEST/README.md

 - [ ] Do some testing
 - [ ] Add a map to the frontend that shows the location of the drone
 - [ ] Deploy the application to a server

+## How to run the project

+1. Clone the repository
+2. cd to backend and run `npm install` and then `npm run dev`
+3. cd to frontend and run `npm install` and then `npm start`
+4. Go to localhost:3000 and enjoy the application.
+Additonally you can go to localhost:4000/api/drones/trespassers to see the data that the backend is sending to the frontend